makeplans/makeplans-api/readme.md

 ## Webhooks

-*Currently in beta: please contact us for more information*

 A webhook is simply a user-defined callback in the form of an HTTP POST which is invoked when something happens.
 So for example whenever a new booking is created in MakePlans we can send a POST request to the URL you specify.
 The response will include data about the modified object.